Maxfield-Chen/Maxfield-Chen.github.io/_posts/2016-05-03-Tw33tChainz-Writeup.md

 This ended up working quite well and so I transitioned to the very last link of this project, which was simply tweaking my shellcode to fit within the two addresses.

 ## Shellcoding:
-Two links, one of 14 bytes and 2 bytes for a jump, and another 16 bytes of pure shellcode.
+Two links, one of 14 bytes with 2 bytes reserved for a jump, and another 16 bytes of pure shellcode.
 Initially I tried to use some hacky shellcode I found online but it was too frustrating and I ended up just writing my own as follows:

 ```
 def genShellCode(which):
     shellcode = []